-Through our ongoing work with Liquitex, M studio increased artist relations by 34 percent and produced a more than 167 percent return on the brand’s public relations spend.
+Through our ongoing work with Liquitex, M studio used B2B and B2C marketing to increase artist relations by 34 percent and produce a more than 167 percent return on the brand’s public relations spend.
 Our efforts resulted in much-needed product endorsements from emerging and professional artists and important activations at leading art-industry events, including Miami Art Basel.

 Design & Digital